SarvesaaJaganathan/Velocitaeracing/README.md

 # Velocitaeracing
 Velocita E-Racing team

-This website is created for the Velocita E Racing Team of PSG Institute of Technology and Applied Research
+This repository is created for the Velocita E-Racing Team of PSG Institute of Technology and Applied Research

 Velocita e Racing is a Electric vehicle project team consisting of students from multiple branches working together to bring a change in ev industry.